railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analytic.rst

 .. index::
    single: module; purchase_analytic_plans

-.. tip:: Analytic multiplans
+.. tip:: Analytic Multi-plans

-   If you want several analysis plans you should install the module :mod:`purchase_analytic_plans`.
+   If you want several analysis plans, you should install the module :mod:`purchase_analytic_plans`.
    These let you split a line on a supplier purchase order into several accounts and analytic plans.
    Look back at :ref:`ch-accts` for more information on the use of analytic accounts.